 Computer Work Stations

 Computers in the Career Library offer a number of easy to use computer programs for students.
 FOCUS provide students with the opportunity to identify and research appropriate careers.
 These interactive programs help you explore your interests and skills, relating them to career options.
-In addition, the Career Center has several networked computer stations that allows students to access the internet.
+In addition, the Career Center has computer stations for student’s use.

 Maine Mentor Program

 This program is designed to give students and alumni interested in learning about particular careers access to alumni in a variety of career areas.
 Those who participate in this program will gain firsthand information about careers by visiting alumni at their work sites, by telephone, or by e-mail and interviewing them about their careers.
-Students may search for appropriate mentors by searching mentor profiles on our web site through the Maine Mentor Database.
-Complete contact information is available from the program coordinator, Paul Gagnon.
+Students may search for appropriate mentors by searching mentor profiles on our website through the Maine Mentor Database.
+Complete contact information is available from the program coordinator, BJ Roach.

 Internship and Co-op Program